 Toshiba Library for Japanese Legal Research

 The Toshiba Library for Japanese Legal Research is located on the second floor of the Arthur W. Diamond Law Library.
-It houses more than 32,000 volumes, and maintains one of the most comprehensive Japanese law collections outside of Japan.
-It holds approximately 16,600 monographic titles, and 537 serial titles including 293 current subscriptions.
+It houses more than 34,000 volumes, and is the largest Japanese law collection in U.S. law schools.
+It holds approximately 17,000 monographic titles, and 541 serial titles including 292 current subscriptions.

 The library subscribes to three online legal databases of legislative materials, indexes to cases and periodical articles, full-text journal articles and full-text cases covering the period from the end of the 19th century to the present.
 It also houses the private collections of two former Supreme Court Justices, Justice Jiro Tanaka and Justice Itsuo Sonobe, as well as the private collection of Professor Koichi Kikuta, an emeritus professor of Meiji University in Tokyo.
 The library is particularly strong in corporations law, securities and finance law, administrative law and criminal law.

 Accessing the Collections

 Researchers who are not affiliated with the university who wish to come to the Toshiba Library may submit their requests by e-mail to firstname.lastname@example.org, or by telephone 212-854-4193.

 The same services are available for the Toshiba Library collections as are available for the rest of the Law Library.
 Pegasus, the Law Library’s online catalog, can be used to search the collection.
 Among the titles in Pegasus, about 40 percent of the monographs and serials are located in the open stack areas, and the remaining 60 percent are in storage or in the closed stack area, available upon request.